 Assessment

-• Report
+• Essay

-• Presentation / Viva Voce
+• Presentation/Viva Voce

-• Practical Video
+• Practical videos

 • Professional Portfolio